-- G. Except for children receiving an adoption subsidy, redetermine eligibility for Medicaid at such time as may be required given a change in the child's circumstances.
-A redetermination of Medicaid eligibility is not required for children receiving an adoption subsidy as long as a signed subsidy agreement is in place. - H. For children receiving an adoption subsidy from a Colorado county when the child is being placed into another county in Colorado, the county of residence where the child is placed shall be responsible for opening the Medicaid case. - I. Discontinue Medicaid eligibility on the date the child is removed from the out-of-home placement and the county department is no longer assuming full or partial financial responsibility for the child. - J. Discontinue Medicaid when an adoption is finalized, unless the child is receiving a subsidy and/or otherwise entitled to continued Medicaid coverage. - K. Develop another plan to meet the child's medical needs when a child for whom the county department is assuming full or partial financial responsibility through an out-of-home placement is ineligible for Medicaid.
-If the child is ineligible because of personal income, that income shall first be applied to the provision of medical care, either by the direct purchase of medical care or by the purchase of medical insurance. - L. Determine Medicaid eligibility for foster and adoption youth receiving Title IV-E Medicaid the day before emancipation at age eighteen (18) or older and are under the age of twenty-one (21).
+- G. Redetermine eligibility for Medicaid at such time as may be required. - H. For children receiving an adoption assistance from a Colorado county when the child is being placed into another county in Colorado, the county of residence where the child is placed shall be responsible for opening the Medicaid case. - I. Discontinue Medicaid eligibility on the date the child is removed from the out-of-home placement and the county department is no longer assuming full or partial financial responsibility for the child.

+- J. Discontinue Medicaid when an adoption is finalized, unless the child is receiving adoption assistance and/or otherwise entitled to continued Medicaid coverage. - K. Develop another plan to meet the child's medical needs when a child for whom the county department is assuming full or partial financial responsibility through an out-of-home placement is ineligible for Medicaid.
+If the child is ineligible because of personal income, that income shall first be applied to the provision of medical care, either by the direct purchase of medical care or by the purchase of medical insurance. - L. Determine Medicaid eligibility for foster care or adoption assistance youth who emancipated from foster care or adoption assistance at age eighteen (18) or after and are under age twenty-one (21), and for whom the state made foster care payments or adoption assistance payments in the month the youth turned age eighteen.
 Enter the determination into the state automated system within ninety (90) days of the determination.
-[Emer.
-Rule eff.
-12/7/2007]